-Based on the risk assessment, minimum requirements have been established in respect of controls, reconciliations and analyses of financial data for the Group's principal units and accounting items.
+Minimum requirements have been established to mitigate identified risks in respect of controls, reconciliations and analysis of financial data for the Group's principal units and accounting items.

-Lundbeck has established a Corporate Risk and Compliance department within Group Finance and financial compliance reviews are conducted throughout the organization based on a defined review strategy, risk assessment and plan approved by Corporate Management and the Audit Committee annually.
+Within Group Finance, Lundbeck has established a Financial Compliance and Enterprise Risk Management department.
+The department performs financial compliance site reviews that are conducted throughout the organization based on a previously performed risk assessment.
+The defined review plan is approved by Senior Management and the Audit Committee annually.